Frequently Asked Questions

 7. Are students admitted at each term?
 If so, what are the application deadlines?

 LSU Shreveport's MHA program admits students three times per year: spring, summer, and fall.
-The application deadlines are November 30 for spring, April 30 for summer, and June 30 for fall.
+Deadlines for admission consideration are November 30 for spring, April 30 for summer, and June 30 for fall.
+Note that all required materials, including official transcripts, must be in our possession on or before the deadline in order to receive admission consideration for the forthcoming term.
+We do not offer any form of deadline extension.

 No. LSU Shreveport's MHA program does not require applicants to possess any particular type of undergraduate degree or major.
 For those without training in core foundation areas, however, two additional courses beyond the 10-course MHA curriculum will be required.